AhemNason/digital-scholarship-toolbox/2-3-journals.md

 Search the web to find any potentially alarming information about this journal or publisher, including:

-  * discussions about this specific journal (if possible, discussions between researchers in this field — their opinion may carry more weight);
+  * Discussions about this specific journal (if possible, discussions between researchers in this field — their opinion may carry more weight);
-  * discussions about the same publisher but not necessarily the same journal;
+  * Discussions about the same publisher but not necessarily the same journal;
-  * [Beall's list] (use with caution).

-####How to Craft Your Response to the Faculty Member:
-#####The Intro Disclaimer:
-- Something along the lines of: "Unfortunately, there's no magic list that can tell you which journals are Good or Bad";
-- Impact factors and other metrics only show you part of the picture;
-- [Beall's list] should not be taken as gospel – while it does shed light on uncouth practices by publishers, it also includes emerging journals that have not had a chance to prove themselves, and is particularly critical of publishers that are not based in Western countries (see [Berger and Cirasella], [Crawford]);
+  * [Beall's list] (Please use with caution.
+Beall's list should not be taken as gospel – while it does shed light on uncouth practices by publishers, it also includes emerging journals that have not had a chance to prove themselves, and is particularly critical of publishers that are not based in Western countries (see [Berger and Cirasella], [Crawford])).
-- A lot of things will impact your decision to publish in a journal: your discipline, where you’re at in your career, what you want out of a publication, how quickly you want your article published;

 [altmetrics]:http://altmetrics.org/tools/
 [Beall's list]:http://scholarlyoa.com/publishers/